-If you’ve been approved for Social Security Disability Insurance (SSDI) benefits, your benefits will never start with the date you became disabled.
+If Social Security approved your claim for Disability Insurance (SSDI) benefits, your benefits would never start with the date you became disabled.

-So, not only will you wait 5 months for your benefits to start, you will also wait 24 months from the date your benefits start to become eligible for Medicare.
-(Another way for the government to save some money).
+So, not only will you wait five months for your benefits to start, but you will also wait 24 months from the date your benefits start to become eligible for Medicare.
+This is another way for the government to save some money.

 We’ll run through an example so you can see what we mean.